 There are articles on this site that cover making conversation on a more micro or small-scale level.
 Some of those are about how to start conversations and their building blocks.
 There's also an article that talks about some bigger picture ideas.

 This article is going to look at things at a medium, in-between level.
 There are general approaches to making conversation you can use.
 You may have seen them covered elsewhere.
 Having a general approach can be very helpful because:

 - It gives you a loose overall structure or game plan to follow.
 You have a general idea of what you need to do and where the conversation is going.
 You don't have to think as much, and it frees up your mind to focus on paying attention to the other person or coming up with the next thing you want to say.

 - It can increase your sense of confidence and comfort.
-You know you're applying a strategy that's worked before with other people.
+You know you're applying a strategy that's worked before.
 You're not completely flying by the seat of your pants.

 - It can provide a good, simple starting point for getting out there to practice more.
 Rather than thinking, "I have no idea how to talk to people", you've got a rough formula you can try out.

-That said, no general approach to making conversation is going to give you a foolproof equation for being able to get along with every person you meet.
+That said, no general approach to making conversation is going to give you a foolproof equation to get along with everyone you meet.
 It's never that simple.
 However, using one is a lot better than going in completely unprepared.
 Also, there's nothing saying you can't have a couple of approaches ready to go, and if one doesn't work, you can try another.
 You can also switch up broad approaches within a single conversation as it evolves.
 You don't have to rigidly try to apply only one strategy to every person or situation.
 Here they are:

 Be curious about other people and make it your goal to find out what's fascinating and unique about them